Sz-Tim/isRev/ms/msDraft.md

 # Research gaps
-Sampling within the lowest 400m is critical to reliably detect the underlying pattern because elevational richness patterns tend to differ primarily at the mountain base [@DF2010].
+Sampling within the lowest 400m is critical to reliably detect the underlying pattern because elevational richness patterns tend to differ primarily towards the mountain base [@DF2010].
 Additionally, though a multitude of hypotheses have been proposed as drivers of ant community structure and diversity along elevational gradients [e.g., @LongColw2011; @Samson1997; @Botes2006], the data required to rigorously evaluate many of these hypotheses are lacking at a broad scale.
 In particular, habitat complexity, such as vegetation structure or leaf litter depth, has been suggested as a driver of ant diversity [@LassHoch2004; @Sarty2006; @PachVasc2011; @Bharti2013].
 Such data have not been widely collected across elevational gradients with ant species data.